Scrabble letter distributions: English (original)

 The total number of points is 187.
-Diacritical marks (such as "é" in words borrowed from French) are ignored.
+Diacritical marks (such as "ñ" in words borrowed from Spanish) are ignored.

 When Alfred Butts invented the game, he initially experimented with different distributions of letters.
 A popular story claims that Butts created an elaborate chart by studying the front page of The New York Times to create his final choice of letter distributions.

 In 2004, Super Scrabble was launched.
 For international distribution outside the United States and Canada, and under license from Mattel, the game is manufactured by Leisure Tends' Tinderbox Games; and, for distribution within the United States and Canada, under license from Hasbro, the game is manufactured by Winning Moves.
 This set is composed of 200 tiles: